stanwilsonjr/everyday-logic/src/posts/adapting-career-ai-future.md

 readTime: "6 min read"
 ---

 The integration of AI into the workplace is no longer a distant possibility—it's happening now.
 Rather than viewing this as a threat, we can approach it as an opportunity to evolve and find new ways to create value in our careers.
+This is just a test.

 ## Skills That Remain Uniquely Human